meggrooms/Kingsley/README.md

 <BR><BR>
 <h2>Bespoke Map</h2>
 I aimed to ensure that the map harmonizes seamlessly with the website's theme and color palette.
-Given my personal experience developing colorblindness, I opted for subdued map hues, which I found to be considerably more accessible.
+Given my personal experience developing colorblindness, I opted for subdued map hues using the retro theme, which I found to be considerably more accessible.
 I am pleased with the final visual outcome.
 In addition, I took the initiative to implement filters for the businesses featured on the map, enhancing the user experience by facilitating streamlined item searches for clients.

 <BR>
 <BR>